leharris3/piml-qpe/readme.md

 ##### Training a random forest model

 Recall that the main objective of our study is to uncover the *key factors* that modulate so-called "rain gauge bias".
 One way to probe the relative importance of various features is to first train a model to predict MRMS 1HR-QPE, and next to perform a **permutation test**.
-In this study, we train a random forest model $f_\theta(X_{t, i}) \aprox y_{t, i}$, where $X_{t, i}$ is an array of features that include rain gauge 1H-QPE, and $y_{t, i}$ is the MRMS 1H-QPE for a timestep $t$ and gauge index $i$.
+In this study, we train a random forest model $f_\theta(X_{t, i}) \approx y_{t, i}$, where $X_{t, i}$ is an array of features that include rain gauge 1H-QPE, and $y_{t, i}$ is the MRMS 1H-QPE for a timestep $t$ and gauge index $i$.
 Using the data we collected in the sections above, including rain event "ids" and enviornmental information, we can generate a fairly detailed training set for our model.
 Let's look at a training sample below.

 - [training sample df row]
 - [list of features]